AvikCodeCrafter/Terraform-Hero-to-Zero/README.md

 [Get it here](https://github.com/DevMadhup/Springboot-BankApp/tree/DevOps/Terraform/EKS-Deployment)

 ## **Final Thoughts**
-This README covers all the Terraform commands needed for your **"Terraform in One Shot"** video.
+This README covers all the Terraform commands needed for your.
 Let me know if you need modifications or extra details! 🚀